gvwilson/sensibleadventures/nardica.md

 Iffy gaped in disbelief.
 He had brainwiped himself!
 Spies and disappointed lovers did it in sims, but---but this was real life!
-People didn't scramble their memories in real life!
+People didn't scramble their brains in real life!

-A strangled sound pulled her eyes up away from Marines striding forward to seize the twitching form on the ground.
+Aunt Naggie made a strangled sound as the Marines hurried toward the twitching form on the ground.
-Aunt Naggie stared at the fallen man, shock and disbelief on her face.
 Iffy took her arm.
 "Auntie!"
-She pulled her toward the entrance.
+She tugged at her gently.
 "Auntie,
 we need to get outta here."

+"I can't..."
+Shock and disbelief mingled on her face.
+"I can't just *leave* him."

+"Auntie, we gotta."
+Iffy took one of the shopping bags from her foster mother's slack grip and pulled her into motion.

-Somehow they were through the doors and onto the street.
+Somehow they made it to the doors and out onto the street.
 "C'mon, let's get home,"
 Iffy said.
 Aunt Naggie nodded without speaking.
-It was only then that Iffy realized she was crying.

 They turned a corner,
 then another,
 and then Aunt Naggie pulled up short.